-After submission of your application, you will be invited to complete an Online Situational Judgement Test.
+After submission of your basic information, you will be invited to complete an Online Civil Service Judgement Test (CSJT).
 This is an online, multimedia multiple choice assessment.
-You will be provided with full instructions on how to complete the test and will have 5 days to complete it.
+You will be provided with full instructions on how to complete and have until 23:55 Monday 16th November 2020 at the latest to complete.

 Phase 2: Personal Statement

-If you pass the online test you’ll be asked to submit a Personal Statement of 500 words explaining your motivation for applying to the Scheme.
+If you pass the CSJT you’ll be asked to submit a CV setting out your career history, highlighting specific responsibilities and achievements that are relevant for this role, and a Personal Statement of 500 words explaining your motivation for applying to the Scheme.
 This is where you get to tell us why you think you’d be a good fit for the Scheme.

 Phase 3: Video Interview